The Bridge on the River Kwai

 The River Kwai can be visited as a day trip from Bangkok but Kanchanaburi Province is well worth a longer stay.
 Away from the crowds there are many national parks, areas of raw natural beauty and plenty of peaceful temples.

 I began my trip hoping to learn something about the history of this part of Thailand.
-The tragic reality of working on the Burma-Thailand railway was brought home to me at the impressive Hellfire Pass Museum.
+The tragic reality of working on the Burma-Thailand Railway was brought home to me at the impressive Hellfire Pass Museum.
 The museum commemorates Allied losses and tells the shocking story of the railway’s construction.

 Many artifacts from the period are on display but the most thought-provoking part of the experience is the Memorial Walking Trail.
 Following a deep cut in the rock in oppressive heat and listening to recordings of POWs recollecting their experiences here made me realize just how horrendous it must have been.

 At the nearby JEATH museum (named after the nations involved in the railway’s construction) the impression was reinforced when I saw a mock-up of the quarters where the POWs lived.
-A wall covered in ‘Miss Thailand’ pictures is the ray of light in this sombre place.
+A wall covered in ‘Miss Thailand’ pictures is the ray of light in this somber place.

 Accommodation in Kanchanaburi is varied with plenty of conventional options or the chance to stay onboard a colonial style river cruiser, a tented camp or a series of floating rafts converted into a boutique hotel.
 I came away from my trip thinking that Kanchanaburi Province offers one of the most varied experiences you can get in just a couple of days in Thailand.